 DPS trooper injured during vehicle pursuit with motorcyclist in Edinburg

-A Texas Department of Public Safety trooper was injured during a police pursuit involving a motorcyclist in Edinburg, according to DPS spokesperson Sgt.
+An Edinburg man is in custody after a Texas Department of Public Safety trooper was injured during a police pursuit, according to DPS spokesperson Sgt.
 Maria Hernandez.

-Hernandez said the motorcyclist, identified as 26-year-old Tristan Andrew Mares, of Edinburg, refused to stop when the DPS trooper attempted to initiate a traffic stop.
+Hernandez said a motorcyclist, identified as 26-year-old Tristan Andrew Mares, refused to stop when the DPS trooper attempted to initiate a traffic stop on Monday night.
 The chase ended near 25th Street and Freddy Gonzalez Drive.

 Mares and the trooper were both taken to a local hospital but have since been released, according to Hernandez.
 It is unclear how they were both injured.